TouchDesigner/TouchEngine-UE/README.md

 ### UTouchEngine

 Contains the TouchEngine instance as well as DirectX11 objects and other low level functionality.
-Interfaces with the TEInstance to get parameter information and create UE4 textures from DX11 textures.
+Interfaces with the TEInstance to get parameter information and create UE textures from DX11 textures.

 ### UTouchBlueprintFunctionLibrary